MD Student Wellness & Support

 Tufts recognizes the importance of easy access to confidential mental health counseling.
 For non-emergent issues, students can schedule an appointment with a counselor from our TalkOne2One program by sending an email to a secure group email account: Tuftscounseling@allonehealth.com.
 The emails will be responded to by the confidential Talk One2One team and you will receive an immediate reply requesting time preferences, etc. A personal response with your appointment time should be received within 24 business hours of your email.
 Counselors are also available by phone 24 hours/day, 7 days/week for urgent issues.
 Please call 1-800-756-3124 to schedule an appointment.
 We highly encourage students to participate in the counseling program and emphasize that counseling is part of a comprehensive wellness strategy.

-Our on-campus Wellness Advisor, Sharon “Snaggs” Gendron has developed a strong program comprised of activities (on campus and off-campus), support groups, lunch talks, wellness gatherings and tips that are a wonderful way to connect with your peers and keep your perspective.
-She will have you sign a wellness contract during orientation, will give you advice through a bi-monthly newsletter and support you through one-on-one meetings.
-She can be reached through the Office of Student Advisory and Health Administration at 617-636-2700.
+Our Office of Student Wellness (OSW) has developed a strong program comprised of activities (on campus and off-campus), support groups, lunch talks, wellness gatherings and tips that are a wonderful way to connect with your peers and keep your perspective.
+The OSW will have you sign a wellness contract during orientation, will give you advice through a bi-monthly newsletter and support you through one-on-one meetings.
+To reach OSW send an email to firstname.lastname@example.org or to schedule an appointment by clicking this link

 Curricular Wellness Programs